Are You an Absentee Father?

 One important thing the researchers have learned was that these husbands were not absent by choice nor did they want to “get away” from their wives.
-Fishing was their only means of making a living and periodically they would have to be separated from their wives.
+Fishing was their only means of making a living, and periodically they would have to be separated from their wives.

-Researchers also noted that the wives were appreciative of the fact that their husbands were providing a living for them even though they were temporarily deprived of the men’s presence in the home.
+Researchers also noted that the wives were appreciative of the fact that their husbands were providing a living for them, even though they were temporarily deprived of the men’s presence in the home.

 The researchers found that even though the husbands were physically absent from home during the fishing ventures, they were psychologically present.
 The fishermen often thought about their wives and looked forward to returning home.
-This psychological presence was also manifest in the home, as wives often talked to their children about the men, expressed concern for their safety, and all eagerly looked forward to being reunited.
+This psychological presence was also manifest in the home, as wives often talked to their children about the men and expressed concern for their safety, and all eagerly looked forward to being reunited.

-Much is currently being said about fathers and mothers being at home wit their children, and rightfully so.
-Children need the physical presence of parents, but they also need their psychological presence as well.
+Much is currently being said about fathers and mothers being at home with their children, and rightfully so.
+Children need the physical presence of parents, but they need their psychological presence as well.
 While at home, husbands and wives are often preoccupied with pursuits other than interacting with each other and their children.